-Sarah Brouillette is an associate professor in the Department of English at Carleton University, where she teaches contemporary literature and culture, and social and cultural theory.
-She is the author of Postcolonial Writers in the Global Literary Marketplace (2007) and Literature and the Creative Economy (2014).
+Sarah Brouillette is a professor in the Department of English Language and Literature at Carleton University in Ottawa, Canada.
+She is the author of two books, Postcolonial Writers in the Global Literary Marketplace (Palgrave, 2007) and Literature and the Creative Economy (Stanford University Press, 2014), and one forthcoming on UNESCO.

 Neoliberal Tools (and Archives): A Political History of Digital Humanities